 - 1. Enter the Single sign on URL.
 The Single sign on URL is the root Privilege Manager URL plus saml2/acs.
-For most systems this is https://servername/Tms/sam12/acs. - 2.
+For most systems this is https://servername/Tms/saml2/acs. - 2.
 Enter the Audience URI, which can be anything as long as it matches what you put in Privilege Manager.
 The default value in Privilege Manager is PrivilegeManagerServiceProvider. - 3.
 The Default RelayState can be left blank. - 4.
 The Name ID format drop-down set to Unspecified. - 5.
-From the Application username drop-down, select Okta username. - The rest of the settings can be ignored. - 6.
-Proceed via Next. - 7.
-On the last page for the Are you a customer or partner? prompt, select I'm an Okta customer adding an internal app. - 8.
+From the Application username drop-down, select the username that corresponds to your provider.
+The rest of the settings can be ignored. - Proceed via Next. - 7.
+On the last page for the Are you a customer or partner? prompt, select the customer that corresponds to your provider. - 8.
 Click Finish.